 St. George Island is a 22-mile barrier island full of hidden gems, often ranked as a top U.S. beach.
 Although some people might argue that it’s one of the best beaches in the world, locals certainly would.
 There are over 20 miles of beach for you and your pets to enjoy, with public areas featuring pavilions, playgrounds and restrooms.
 For a small cost, spend the day barbecuing with the family and lounging in the soft sand at St. George Island State Park.

 There’s an abundance of beach opportunities to explore beyond the island, too.
-Catch a sunset at Old Carrabelle Beach.
+Catch a world-class sunset at Old Carrabelle Beach.
 If you have a boat, discover the secluded treasures of Dog Island and St. Vincent Island.
 Or drive along coastal Highway 98, and enjoy the gulf breeze all the way to the picturesque Apalachee Bay beaches of Bald Point State Park.

 One of the great joys of Florida beaches is the sea turtles that nest on the beaches.
 Between the months of May and October, you may encounter newly hatched turtles finding their way to the water by moonlight.
 And birders can appreciate the many local bird species inhabiting St. George Island and Franklin County year-round.
 It just so happens that SGI’s Unit Four Beach, part of the Apalachicola National Estuarine Research Reserve, is a fantastic bird-watching location.
 Bird lovers will also be happy to learn that 12 stops along the Great Florida Birding and Wildlife Trail are just a short drive away, incorporating local state parks.

 See rare plants and wildflowers, bald eagles, and a tortoise or two when hiking at Tate’s Hell State Forest.
 Travelers are often seen grabbing a photo in front of its retro entrance sign.
 Hiking, camping, fishing, and boating are available in the area’s forests.